oncarrot/wordpress-code-test/README.md

 After finishing one or more of the following tasks, please submit a pull request with your finished work.

+Please limit your time to less than two hours.

 ## Getting Started

 Your first task is to get the development environment running and **debug an issue** that is preventing the theme from being loaded.